thepaulbenoit/paulbenoit.com/content/bookshelf.md

 ---

 &nbsp;
-Many times you can't absorb all the useful information in good books with one read.

-This is a list of things that I believe are worth re-reading.
+Here is a list of things that I believe are worth re-reading.

 ### Nonfiction